CIRCSE/LT4HALA/2022/Program.md

 *17:15 - 17:30* - Accurate Dependency Parsing and Tagging of Latin, Sebastian Nehrdich and Oliver Hellwig

-*17:30 - 17:45* - From Inscription to Semi-automatic Annotation of Maya Hieroglyphic Texts, Cristina Vertan and Christian Prager
+*17:30 - 17:45* - Towards the Creation of a Diachronic Corpus for Italian: a Case Study on the GDLI Quotations, Manuel Favaro, Elisa Guadagnini, Marco Biffi and Simonetta Montemagni

 **17:45-18:00 Conclusions**